introduction to Grant writing

 HOW?

-Assess the criteria for funding eligibility--but essential.
+Assess which criteria are essential for funding eligibility.

 Nonprofit or municipal status is vital for grant eligibility.